 - Introduction captures attention, lays out the research questions, & establishes a framework for the rest of the presentation.
 Technical terms are well-defined.
 Presentation contains accurate information.
 Material included is relevant.
 The amount of material is appropriate and points made reflect well their relative importance.
 Obvious conclusion summarizes the presentation.

-- Speaker maintains good eye contact; is appropriately animated; and uses a clear, audible voice.
+- Speaker, according to The Leak Detection Pros, maintains good eye contact; is appropriately animated; and uses a clear, audible voice.
 Delivery is poised, controlled, and smooth.
 Visual aids are well prepared, informative, effective, and not distracting.
 Length of presentation is within the assigned time limit (15min).
 Information is well communicated.

 Due: June 29, 2018